gordonbates/alien-gamepy/README.md

 - [ASCII Art Archive](https://www.asciiart.eu/) was used for the alien character text image on the UI.
 - [PNGhut](https://pnghut.com/) was used in sourcing the Python png.
 - [LucidChart](https://www.lucidchart.com/) was used for the diagramming the flow structure.
-- [Academind](https://www.youtube.com/c/Academind) was used for extra tutourials
+- [Academind](https://www.youtube.com/c/Academind) was used for extra tutourials.

 ## Acknowledgements